 The current layout dates from a substantial renovation 1907-1912 when the city of Budapest has taken over the zoo.
 On May 20, 1912, zoologist Adolf Lendl who was in charge of the overall management of the reconstruction becomes the new director of the zoo.
 Partly due to the zoo's strategic position between two railway lines, several buildings are damaged or destroyed during the WWII attacks.

-Varying on the Secession (Hungarian Art Nouveau), architects Kós and Zrumeczky conjure up a Transylvanian village where no people live but animals.
+Varying on the Secession (Hungarian Art Nouveau), architects Kós and Zrumeczky conjure up a Transylvanian village dwelled by animals.
 They come up with 16 buildings rooted in a medieval architectural style.
 Wooden farmhouses show visitors all aspects of village life.
 The style is reminiscent of the Kalotaszeg region.

 A national Romanticism of simple lines, asymmetrical structures, spacious roofs, wooden turrets and geometric shapes.